ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 )
 ```

-Now you might have noticed that **kwargs is pretty cool, since it lets us pass in an arbitatry number of arguments.
+Now you might have noticed that **kwargs is pretty cool, since it lets us pass in an arbitrary number of arguments.

 ------
 ```python